SanderKlomp/channel-attention/README.md

 ![](figures/AttentionModules.png)

 The performance of attention modules compared to their computational cost varies strongly with several parameters.
 For example, even though the number of flops of all attention modules is negligble compared to the rest of the network, the time overhead when measured on a GPU varies strongly.
-For ImageNet size images (224x224), the tradeoff in computation time on an RTX2080 Ti favors simple modules such as AB and ECA.
+For ImageNet size images (224x224 pixels), the tradeoff in computation time on an RTX2080 Ti favors simple modules such as AB and ECA.

 <img src="figures/pytorch_performance_tradeoff.png" width="50%" height="50%">

-However, module overhead scales very strongly with resolution.
+However, module overhead scales very strongly with resolution, so make sure to select the best module for your use-case, as modern networks rarely use only 224x224  pixel resolutions.

 <img src="figures/reltime_pytorch_resolution_50.png" width="50%" height="50%">